Skip to main content

 • Learn ways to get and stay physically fit

-But there are ways to endure this time of year without letting your fitness goals go into hibernation:
+But here are some ways to endure this time of year without letting your fitness goals go into hibernation:

-You can add extra heat with hand/toe warmers.
-Money saving tip: Because they’re air activated, you can reuse hand/toe warmers by putting them in a plastic baggie when you’re done.
+You can add extra heat with hand and toe warmers.
+Because they're air activated, you can reuse warmers by putting them in a plastic baggie when you're done.

-• Make a scene.
-If you have to exercise in the dark, make sure to stay safe by being visible.
+If you have to exercise in the dark, stay safe by being visible.
 Wear light-colored clothing or a reflective vest.
 Lightweight headlamps and flashlights also help you to see and be seen.

-• Fresh air is good.
-We tend to be inside so much in the colder months that we forget how good it is to go outside for a short time each day.
-Kids in a school playground are good role models: outside recess is rarely cancelled.
-They play in all conditions, and so should we!
+People tend to be inside so much in the colder months that they forget how good it is to go outside for a short time each day.
+Kids in a school playground are good role models, as outside recess rarely is canceled.
+They play in all conditions, and so should everyone.

 It can seem like forever before the cold weather finally abates and the ease of warm weather exercise resumes.
 Until then, keep reminding yourself, "Spring is just around the corner."